-Figure 3.5.2: Starting the interface in the Phywe "measure" software.
+Figure 3.10: Starting the interface in the Phywe "measure" software.

-- ☐ Write down the value of the ambient pressure. - \square Switch the main valve to the position of the first gas under investigation. - \Box Use the needle valve to regulate the gas pressure to an over pressure of 0.80 \pm 0.01 bar. - ☐ Wait four minutes before you start the experiment. - ☐ Start the experiment by clicking on "Messung starten" (Figure 3.5.3)
+- □ Write down the value of the ambient pressure. - $\hfill\square$ Switch the main value to the position of the first gas under investigation. - $\Box$ Use the needle value to regulate the gas pressure to an over pressure of 0.80 ± 0.01 bar. - □ Wait four minutes before you start the experiment. - Start the experiment by clicking on "Messung starten" (Figure 3.11)

-Figure 3.5.3: Starting an experiment.
+Figure 3.11: Starting an experiment.

-☐ The measurement takes 20 seconds and stops automatically.
+□ The measurement takes 20 seconds and stops automatically.